Marcosreuquen/keap-client/CONTRIBIUTING.md

 **License**
 ----------

-keap-client is licensed under the [License Name] license.
+keap-client is licensed under the MIT license.
 By contributing to keap-client, you agree to license your contributions under this license.

 **Acknowledgments**
 ------------------